Tropicana Gold JV

 IGO targeted and pegged the area containing the current ore reserves in 2001.
 AngloGold Ashanti farmed into the project in 2002, discovering the Tropicana Operation, Havana and Boston Shaker gold deposits respectively in 2005, 2006 and 2010.
-The decision to develop the Tropicana Operation was announced in November 2010 following completion of a positive Bankable Feasibility Study.
-Mining of the Havana deposit commenced in 2012 with the first gold being produced in September 2013.
-As of January 2019, the Tropicana Operation has produced approximately 2.5 million ounces.
+The decision to develop the Tropicana Operation was announced in November 2010, following completion of a positive Bankable Feasibility Study.
+Mining of the Havana deposit commenced in 2012 and first gold was produced in September 2013.

 The Tropicana joint venture concession packages comprise approximately 3,600km2 of tenements stretching over some 160km in strike length along the Yilgarn Craton and Fraser Range Mobile Belt Collision Zone.
 Tropicana lies to the west of a major tectonic suture between the Yilgarn Craton and the Proterozoic Albany-Fraser Province that stretches over 550km.
 The majority of the project covers tectonically reworked Archean rocks which form the eastern margin of the Yilgarn Craton.
 The regional geology is dominated by granitoid rocks, felsic to mafic paragneiss and orthogneiss, and felsic to ultramafic intrusive and volcano-sedimentary rocks.
 Tropicana is a rare example of a large gold deposit within high grade metamorphic rocks that have undergone widespread recrystallisation and melting.